2019 Presentation Title – Are We Ready for Precision Cancer Prevention Using Black Raspberries?

-Using bio-directed fractionation, she showed that the anthocyanins in black raspberries are important for their chemopreventive effects and she provided evidence that the ellagitannins may be less important.
-Recently, she has evidence that berries cause demethylation of tumor suppressor genes in rodent and human colon leading to their enhanced expression in two human clinical trials.
-The protective effects of berries against human and mouse colorectal cancers are associated, at least in part, with their hypomethylation activities.
+The major goal of Dr. Wang’s research is to translate the findings from bench to bedside.
+Using bio-directed fractionation, Dr. Wang showed that the anthocyanins in black raspberries (BRBs) are important for their chemopreventive effects and she provided evidence that the ellagitannins may be less important.
+More importantly, she has evidence that BRBs cause demethylation of tumor suppressor genes in rodent and human colon leading to their enhanced expression in two human clinical trials.
+The protective effects of BRBs against human and mouse CRC are associated, at least in part, with their hypomethylation activities.
 Loss of responses to berry treatment in humans may be due to decreased sensitivity to berry-induced DNA demethylation.
-Dr. Wang’s recent findings suggest that berries produced beneficial effects against colonic adenoma development in a mouse colon cancer model and modulated multiple metabolic pathways.
-Similarly, black raspberry intervention induced significant metabolic changes and affected energy generating pathways in human colon cancer patients.
+Further, BRB intervention induces significant metabolic changes and affects energy generating pathways in CRC patients.

 Recently, Dr. Wang’s laboratory is investigating the mechanisms of active metabolites from BRBs to influence colon and pancreatic cancer immunology through epigenetic modifications.
 The results from animal models of both cancer types indicate that berries dampen tumor-induced immune suppressive microenvironment by decreasing CD11b+ myeloid cells, and boosting CD8+ T-cell and natural killer cells.
 In an effort to translate laboratory findings to clinics, Dr. Wang’s group is investigating the effects of BRBs on DNA methylation in patients with myelodysplastic syndrome (MDS).
 The aim of this pilot clinical trial is to evaluate the hypomethylating properties of BRBs in MDS patients after 3 months of BRB supplementation.